Do not hesitate to contact us. Our travel advisors will be glad to answer any questions you may have.

 Long Option: 47 miles with 2,000 feet of climbing

-For your last day of cycling, your Alsace tour ends with a ride through the German wine country.
-You follow deserted routes through the countryside and across the Rhine River, the second largest river in western Europe.
-Then, you explore the Kaiserstuhl, a range of hills with vineyards in southwest Germany before you head back to your hotel.
+This morning cross the Rhine River, which is the second largest river in western Europe and the natural border between France and Germany.
+Follow deserted roads through the countryside before arriving in the Kaiserstuhl, a range of hills covered with vineyards in southwest Germany.
+Then, you head back to your hotel.
 For your celebration dinner, you eat at the oldest 3 Michelin-starred restaurant in France, L’Auberge de l’Ill.

 Today’s Ride: 37 miles with 1,300 feet of climbing